RecoFM/amazon-review-preprocessing/README.md

 ```bash
 python main.py status
 ```
-Shows the current status of all files and provides recommendations.
+Shows the current status of all files and directories, and provides recommendations.

 #### 2. Download Data
 ```bash